AntonioRochaAZ/CPP-Game/README.md

 In no specific order.

+- Add components like health to allow players to fight.
+- Perhaps generalize the KeyboardController component later, by allowing different actions to be triggered by the attack buttons according to the Entity.
+Perhaps create a sort of attack component.
 - Optimize rendering (stop rendering objects off-screen) (Must think if this really is necessary, and if so, when).
 - Make updating independent of FPS.